Agunderman10/Word-of-the-Day/README.md

 # Word-of-the-Day-App

+# To-Do
+* Fix storage issue so user only gets one word per day
+* Make a button that will let users generate a new word
+* Fix the UI, cause rn it's a disaster

 ## What is this app?
 This app's sole purpose is to randomly generate a new word for you to learn everyday.